oldcast1e/Arduino/Arduino/libraries/IRremote/README.md

 Use the **ReceiveDemo example** to print out all informations about your IR protocol.<br/>
 The **ReceiveDump example** gives you more information but has bad repeat detection.

-If your protocol seems not to be supported by this library, you may try the [IRMP library](https://github.com/IRMP-org/IRMP).
+If your protocol seems not to be supported by this library, you may try the [IRMP library](https://github.com/IRMP-org/IRMP), which especially supports manchester protocols much better.

 <br/>